-Faith Purvey is a Los Angeles-based artist and educator, working in the realms of pedagogy and public engagement to bring people closer to wilderness.
+Faith Purvey is an interdisciplinary artist and educator, working in the realms of pedagogy and public engagement to bring people closer to wilderness and each other.
 Her work is community-driven, collaborative, site-responsive and temporary, but also takes various other forms such as modular sculpture, painting, photography, and video.
-Fascinated by notions of habitation, urban infrastructure, transience, and wildness many of Faith’s projects are developed in collaboration with groups such as hiking clubs, schools, Girl Scouts, the Bureau of Land Management and the Los Angeles Poverty Department.
+Fascinated by notions of habitation, urban infrastructure, transience, and wildness many of Faith’s projects are developed in collaboration with groups such as hiking clubs, schools, Girl Scouts, the National Park Service and civic entities.

 As lead artist of Organ Monument Oratory, Faith Purvey conceives of and executes all related programs.
-Wearing many hats and working in collaboration, she writes grants, builds sculpture, teaches kids, leads hikes, and loves getting outside.
+Wearing many hats and working in collaboration, she writes grants, builds sculpture, teaches kids, engages in dialogue, and loves getting into the mountains.